+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 sudo docker --version

-You should see the Docker version displayed in the terminal, indicating that Docker has been successfully installed.
+You should see the Docker version displayed in the terminal, indicating that the Docker has been successfully installed.

 Manage Docker as a Non-root User (Optional)